-Challenging yet achievable learning objectives are the single most important component of a quality cooperative work/internship experience and your grade is dependent on them.
+Challenging yet achievable learning objectives are the single most important component of a quality work experience education and your grade is dependent on them.
 As stated earlier, objectives are measurable goals that you set for yourself to be accomplished through your program.
 They require that you learn or make use of new habits, skills, or information above and beyond your current knowledge.